rockylock/pe-server/journal.md

 My git repo is pe-server, which points to the alpha-6 server.
 When I commit from terminal, is there anything else I need to do in order for the server to update?
 I'm pretty confused here.

+## 2022-10-13

+### Git workflow

+Make changes > collect changes into meaningful commit with Tower > push changes up to GitHub with Tower